-- Speech Therapy-Speech therapy is available through personnel assigned from I.U. #21.
-The teacher of speech is in our school each week. - Remedial services-Remedial services in the areas of reading and mathematics are available through Act 189 and provided by Intermediate Unit 21.
+- Speech Therapy-Speech therapy is available through personnel assigned from Carbon Lehigh Intermediate Unit #21.
+The teacher of speech is in our school each week. - Remedial Services-Remedial services in the areas of reading and mathematics are available through Act 189 and provided by CLIU #21.
 The remedial teacher meets with students on an individual or small-group basis.
-The remedial teacher is available each week to meet students. - Psychological counseling and testing-Psychological counseling and testing are provided when requested by parents and deemed appropriate by local school officials and officials from Intermediate Unit 21. - Three-Visit rule ~ a child may see a counselor three times (3X) without parental permission - Health services are provided by a registered nurse assigned from the Palmerton or Northern Lehigh School District.
-The nurse is always on call in cases of emergency.
+The remedial teacher is available each week to meet students. - Psychological Counseling and Testing-Psychological counseling and testing are provided when requested by parents and deemed appropriate by local school officials and officials from CLIU #21. - Three-Visit Rule-a child may see a counselor in school three times (3x) without parental permission. - Health Services-Health services are provided by a registered nurse assigned from the Palmerton or Northern Lehigh School District.
+The nurse is always on call in cases of emergency or illness.
 The nurse completes health records for each student and ensures that all state health requirements are in compliance.